-Consumer requests to opt out of the sale of their personal information do not need to be verifiable.
+Consumer requests to opt out of the sale or sharing of their personal information do not need to be verifiable.
+In fact, a business cannot make verification a requirement.
 However, if the business has a good-faith, reasonable, and documented belief that a request to opt out is fraudulent, it may deny the request.
 In this case, the business must explain to the requestor why it believes the request is fraudulent.

 If a consumer already has a password-protected account with a business, the business may verify the consumer’s identity through its existing account-authentication practices.
 This verification must still follow the general rules outlined above, and the business must require the account holder to re-authenticate themselves before the data is deleted or transferred.
 However, businesses cannot require a consumer to create an account in order to process a CCPA privacy request.